 The second reason is that despite its small size, there are so many things to do here.
-You can go bungy-jumping, kayaking, ride a jet boat and skiing in the winter.
+You can go bungy-jumping, kayaking, riding a jet boat and skiing in the winter.
 If that sounds like too much, then you can sit by the lake or go for a walk in the botanical gardens.

-Queenstown also has a lively nightlife should you fancy some more excitement after the sun goes down.
+Queenstown also has lively nightlife should you fancy some more excitement after the sun goes down.
 I visited Queenstown multiple times during my time in New Zealand and ended up loving the place more and more each time I went back.

 Here’s my 3-day Queenstown itinerary that will help you to make the most of your time in this beautiful part of New Zealand!

-How to spend 3 days in Queenstown
+3 Days in Queenstown Itinerary

 There are many things to do in Queenstown, despite its small size.
 The problem is finding to fit all of it in.
 I remember this struggle when we visited the town.

-If you’re wondering what to do in Queenstown, I’ve listed some things below which you should check out while you’re there!
+If you’re wondering what to do in Queenstown, I’ve listed some things below you should check out while you’re there!

-Queenstown itinerary – Day 1
+Queenstown Itinerary – Day 1

-Walk around Queenstown
+Walk Around Queenstown